spieglt/nestur/README.md

 # nestur

 Nestur is an NES emulator and a work in progress.
-There are still some minor bugs and the audio is kind of scratchy.
-I've mostly tested on Donkey Kong, Super Mario Bros., and Zelda so far.
+There are likely still several bugs, and MMC3 support is not great.
 There are plenty of full-featured emulators out there; this is primarily an educational project but I do want it to run well.
-SDL2 is the only dependency, it's NTSC timing, and contains no `unsafe` code.
+- SDL2 is the only dependency
+- no use of `unsafe`
+- NTSC timing
+- may only implement mappers 0-4 as these cover ~85% of games according to http://tuxnes.sourceforge.net/nesmapper.txt

 <img src="pics/smb.png" width=350>  <img src="pics/zelda_dungeon.png" width=350>